Get rid of squirrels - PEST UK

 • Don’t attempt to block any entry holes.

-• Keep pet food stored in air-tight containers.
+• Store animal food in squirrel proof containers.

 What are the signs of a squirrel infestation in a loft?